moneymaxim

 An e.coli outbreak is worrying enough - but will your travel insurance cover e.coli risks when you need it to?

-Travel insurance may or may not cover your losses related to a e.coli outbreak.
-We consider the risks of one of your party contracting illness itself, the need to cancel your trip if your destination is badly infected, the ability to return home early if you are in an area hard hit by an outbreak and the additional costs you might face if there is travel disruption (because airports you are travelling to or through, or airlines you are using close routes).
+Travel insurance may or may not cover your losses related to an e.coli outbreak.
+We consider the risks of one of your party contracting the illness itself, the need to cancel your trip if your destination is badly infected, the ability to return home early if you are in an area hit hard by an outbreak and the additional costs you might face if there is travel disruption (because airports you are travelling to or through, or airlines you are using close routes).

 We assess the risks and highlight insurers who offer special protection against these risks.